 One reason why these four sites are called “educational” is because they cannot be considered examples of “ideal” LNT camping sites.
 For example, by placing of the signs to notify hikers of the designation we have already “left a trace” and undermined the very principles we are seeking to promote.
 Similarly, ideal LNT camp sites would not be located directly on an established hiking trail.
 However, all four of the NSE Approved Leave No Trace (LNT) Educational Camping Sites are located along the Bluff trail.
 Two are found on the north leg of the Mi’kmaw Hill Loop not far from Frederick Lake and the intersection with the Bluff Loop.
 The third is located on the cross section of the Bluff Loop.
 Moreover, even as these sites where selected as LNT Educational Sites, each was already marked with evidence of harmful human impacts which should not be apparent at any LNT camp site.

 All four sites are located on flat rock surfaces.
 In that sense each offers an excellent example of a “durable surface” suitable to pitch a tent.
 However, lichen and mosses have already been crushed, killed, or scrapped off the rocks in these locations.
 Similarly, a number of spots on these rocks bear the signs of camp fires and some of the nearby trees have been limbed or cut to supply bows to sleep on or fuel for fires.
 These are all signs of how NOT to practice LNT camping and serve as a very poor example of the ideal LNT camp site.

 These sites are not areas which have suffered the worst examples of harmful human impacts from people camping on the Bluff Trail.
 There are at least two sites on the Mi’kmaw Hill Loop which bear considerably more damage from campers and campfires.
-Both of these sites have more than twenty trees cut down, they have trees that have been limbed and hacked, they have damage to the soul layers from poorly placed, poorly managed, and far too large campfires.
+Both of these sites have more than twenty trees cut down, they have trees that have been limbed and hacked, they have damage to the soil layers from poorly placed, poorly managed, and far too large campfires.
 These sites also bear the signs of fire damage to the tree canopy from these same campfires.